project8/hercules/README.md

 DESKTOP_PARALLEL_JOBS = 2
 ```

 As last step, run `pip install .` in the directory with setup.py.
-That's all.

-Note: run `pip install -e .` for an editable install (deprecated practice).
+Note: If you are using the system wide python environment instead of a virtual environment (e.g. with Anaconda) the package data will go to `/usr/local`, which causes access permission issues with Docker.
+As a workaround use `pip install -e .` which creates symlinks to the repo instead of copying files.

 ## Usage